rv72/rv72/README.md

 🌱  I’m currently majoring in Computer Science

-👀  Interested and specializing in Machine Intelligence and Software Engineering
+👀  Specializing in Machine Intelligence and Software Engineering

 ✨  Graduating May 2023 from Purdue